 - Once they find the foreign body, they gently remove it after numbing the eye with anaesthetic eye drops.
-If it is central or deep, they will arrange for you to see an ophthalmologist (specialist eye doctor) to have it removed.
+If it’s central or deep, they will arrange for you to see an ophthalmologist (specialist eye doctor) to have it removed.

 - Your eye may be washed with saline (sterile salt water) to flush out any dust and dirt.

-- X-rays may be done to check whether an object has entered your eyeball.
+- X-rays may be done to check whether an object has entered your eyeball or orbit.

-- Your eye is patched to allow it to rest and any scratches to heal.
+- Your eye may be patched to allow it to rest and any scratches to heal.

-- You should not drive until the eye patch is removed and your vision has returned to normal.
+- You will be advised not to drive until the eye patch is removed and your vision has returned to normal.

 - Your doctor will want to see you again to check that your eye is healing and that your vision is all right.
 You should not miss this appointment.
 Even though you may feel better, your eye may not have fully healed.
 The follow-up is needed to make sure the treatment is working.